propalparolnapervom/REPO/GITHUB/GITHUB Connect via SSH.md

 > Tip: If `pbcopy` isn't working, you can locate the hidden `.ssh` folder, open the file in your favorite text editor, and copy it to your clipboard.

 4.2.
-In the upper-right corner of any page, click your profile photo, then click Settings.
+In the upper-right corner of any page, click your profile photo, then click **Settings**.

+4.3.
+In the user settings sidebar, click **SSH and GPG keys**.

+4.4.
+Click **New SSH key** or **Add SSH key**.

+4.5.
+In the "Title" field, add a descriptive label for the new key.
+For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".

+4.6.
+Paste your key into the "Key" field.

+4.7.
+Click **Add SSH key**.

+4.8.
+If prompted, confirm your GitHub password.